-Midland Holdings Limited (the "Company") and its subsidiaries (collectively, the "Group") announce that for the year ended 31 December 2022, it recorded a revenue of approximately HK\$3,115 million, representing a 48% decrease as compared with that for the year ended 31 December 2021.
-Loss attributable to equity holders for the year ended 31 December 2022 amounted to approximately HK\$534 million (2021: Profit attributable to equity holders of approximately HK\$100 million).
+Midland Holdings Limited (the "Company") and its subsidiaries (collectively, the "Group") announce that for the year ended 31 December 2023, it recorded a revenue of approximately HK\$4,083 million, representing an increase of 31% as compared with the year ended 31 December 2022.
+Loss attributable to equity holders substantially narrowed to approximately HK\$42 million for the year ended 31 December 2023 as compared to the loss attributable to equity holders of approximately HK\$534 million for the year ended 31 December 2022.